-ON A FORMER Virginia tobacco farm that has been in her family for six generations, Judith Knott Tyler and her husband, Dick, have spent 30ish years breeding and raising quite a different crop: hellebores.
-Judith and I talked the other day about how to get these deer-resistant perennials settled in the garden; how semi-shade (and not deepest darkness!) is more to their liking; some extra-gorgeous varieties, plus some companion plants that are favored at Pine Knot Farms.
+ON A FORMER Virginia tobacco farm that was in her family for six generations, Judith Knott Tyler and her husband, Dick, spent 30ish years breeding and raising quite a different crop: hellebores.
+Dick continues that work since Judith’s death in 2016.
+She and I had spoken a couple of years earlier about her beloved hellebores and how to get these deer-resistant perennials settled in the garden; how semi-shade (and not deepest darkness!) is more to their liking; some extra-gorgeous varieties, plus some companion plants that are favored at Pine Knot Farms.

-Disclosure: I’m proud that Dick and Judith, of Pine Knot Farms, have joined A Way to Garden as occasional sponsors.
-When they got in touch to ask about advertising, my first question was: “Didn’t you write the book on hellebores?”
-And yes, Judith is co-author of “Hellebores: A Comprehensive Guide,” from Timber Press.
-(The most interesting people keep showing up here on the website—forming our own virtual community of plant nuts.
-I’m very grateful.)
+When Dick and Judith had reached out to ask about advertising on the website, my first question was: “Didn’t you write the book on hellebores?”
+And yes, Judith was co-author of “Hellebores: A Comprehensive Guide,” from Timber Press.

-Asking questions you often ask me, and adding some of my own, here’s how the conversation went:
+Asking questions you often ask me, and adding some of my own, here’s how the conversation with Judith went:

 Q. I think it’s safe to say that you have long been passionate about (obsessed with?) hellebores.
 What about these plants was the draw factor–since you discovered them before many of us did?

 A. We fell in love with hellebores at first probably because of the time they bloom.
 Both of us enjoyed being outside during the winter.
 We moved to Virginia from British Columbia, where people do things outside all winter long.
 Ski, snowshoe, hike, whatever outdoor activity you chose.
 The climate is so much more conducive to being outside here in January than it is there.